pyecharts/website/en-us/basic_charts.md

     # The size of the node marker for this category, either as a single number such as 10, or as an array of separate widths and heights.
     # For example, [20, 10] means the marker is 20 wide and 10 high.
     symbol_size: Union[Numeric, Sequence, None] = None,

+    # The rotation angle (not radians) of the node marker.
+Positive values indicate counterclockwise rotation.
+    # Note that symbolRotate is ignored in markLine when symbol is 'arrow' forcing the angle to be tangent.
+    symbol_rotate: Optional[int] = None, # symbol_rotate: Optional[int] = None, # symbol_rotate.

+    # Item style opts, see `series_options.ItemStyleOpts`.
+    itemstyle_opts: Union[ItemStyleOpts, dict, None] = None, # Item style configuration item, refer to `series_options.ItemStyleOpts`.

     # Label configuration items, refer to `series_options.LabelOpts`
     label_opts: Optional[LabelOpts] = None,

+    # Whether to turn off the highlighting state.
+    # Turn off highlighting to stop it being triggered when the mouse is over the graph, when the tooltip is triggered, or when the legend is linked.
+    # Turn it off when there are a lot of graphics to improve the smoothness of the interaction.
+    is_disabled_emphasis: Optional[bool] = None, # The style of the highlighted element.

+    # Item style options for highlighting, see `series_options.ItemStyleOpts`.
+    emphasis_itemstyle_opts: Union[ItemStyleOpts, dict, None] = None, # Highlighted label configuration items, refer to `series_options.ItemStyleOpts`.

+    # Highlighted label options, see `series_options.LabelOpts`.
+    emphasis_label_opts: Union[LabelOpts, dict, None] = None, # highlighted label configuration items, refer to `series_options.LabelOpts`, refer to `series_options.

+    # Faded item style options, see `series_options.ItemStyleOpts`.
+    blur_itemstyle_opts: Union[ItemStyleOpts, dict, None] = None, # Faded item style configuration items, refer to `series_options.ItemStyleOpts`.

+    # Faded label options, see `series_options.LabelOpts`.
+    blur_label_opts: Union[LabelOpts, dict, None] = None,.

+    # Whether or not it can be selected.
+Valid when selectedMode is turned on and can be used to turn off some data.
+    is_disabled_select: Optional[bool] = None, # The selected data can be used to turn off some of the data.

+    # The selected item style options, see `series_options.ItemStyleOpts`.
+    select_itemstyle_opts: Union[ItemStyleOpts, dict, None] = None, # Selected item style configuration items, refer to `series_options.ItemStyleOpts`.

+    # Selected label options, see `series_options.LabelOpts`.
+    select_label_opts: Union[LabelOpts, dict, None] = None, # Selected label configuration items, refer to `series_options.LabelOpts`.

+    # Tip box component configuration item, see `series_options.TooltipOpts`.
+    tooltip_opts: Union[TooltipOpts, dict, None] = None, # The configuration item for the tip box component, see `series_options.TooltipOpts`.
 )
 ```